trek-view/basecamp/_posts/2021-04-09-measuring-air-quality-portable-part-2.md

 For us this is not a deal breaker.
 If you use a reliable GPS tracker ([like your 360 camera](/blog/2020/metadata-exif-xmp-360-photo-files)) to record your journey, you can match the time of each measurement on each device to overwrite the incorrect GPS points reported in the AtmoTube Pro output.

 I also noticed that altitude was not reported in the output file, despite claims on the box and instructions that this was captured.
 Using an external tracker again or a [Digital Elevation Model](/blog/2020/what-is-a-digital-elevation-model) will solve this problem.

-## Coming soon...

-We are building functionality that will allow AtmoTube Pro AQS data to be attached to [Map the Paths sequences](https://www.mapthepaths.com/) so that you and viewers of your virtual tours can see the air quality at the time the image was taken.